 When a loved one passes away, there are a lot of decisions that need to be made.
 Whether you’re closely involved with the service or paying your respect as a guest, attending a funeral can be a deeply emotional experience.
 As the service concludes and emotions are high, you’re tasked with the responsibility of safely driving from the service to the burial site.
 This can be particularly stressful to those in the funeral procession, the one who is in the lead vehicle, and other motorists on the road.

 Once the service has ended, you will then travel from the funeral home, church or another place of worship to the burial site where the deceased will be laid to rest.
-When traveling to the burial site, there will be a lead vehicle (usually a hearse) which everyone will follow behind, with flashing emergency lights, purple lights or other lighting for safety on the road.
+When traveling to the burial site, there will be a lead vehicle (usually a hearse or other such vehicle) which everyone will follow behind, with flashing emergency lights, purple lights or other lighting for safety on the road.

 The lead vehicle in a funeral procession must be appropriately marked with a flashing purple or amber light or use alternating flashing headlamps.
 Promptly following the lead vehicle will be immediate family members, relatives, and close friends.
 This is what’s known as a funeral procession.